Jho00/Jho00/README.md

 - Robust full-stack system design implementation
 - Mobile application development using **Android (Java or Kotlin), React Native**
 - Scripting chore tasks with **Node, Python, Shell**

+#### I am open to inte cooperation.
+Please contact me if you have an ideas